What is the debt ratio?

 The debt ratio is the tool used by banks to determine if you are able to repay the loan you are requesting from them.

-It is not perfect, but its strength lies in the fact that it’s used by all financial institutions whenever someone applies for a personal loan, a line of credit, or a mortgage.
-Since it’s a mathematical calculation that yields a result expressed as a percentage, it allows you to compare your financial situation over the years.
+The strength of the debt ratio lies in the fact that it is used by all financial institutions whenever someone applies for a personal loan, a line of credit, or a mortgage.

-How to calculate your debt-to-income ratio?
+How to calculate your debt ratio

-What does your debt ratio mean?
+What does your result mean?

-• A ratio between 36% and 39% is considered more risky as it approaches the threshold between 40% and 42%.
+- A ratio between 36% and 39% is riskier, as it approaches the upper limit of 40%–42%.

 Why monitor your debt ratio?